george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ---

 ## 3.2 LOOPS
-Comprehensive exploration of loop structures in JavaScript, including array iteration.
+Loops enable repetitive execution of code, streamlining tasks like array traversal and conditional iterations.

-### For Loop
+### for Loop
 Repeatedly runs a block of code a certain number of times.

 ```javascript